bharatsonwane/team-orbit/backend/src/services/README.md

 # Services Directory

-This directory contains all business logic services for the Lokvani backend application.
+This directory contains all business logic services for the TeamOrbit backend application.

 ## 📁 Structure